ee6-lang/Custom-UI-for-Deadshot.io/README.md

 # Custom-UI-for-Deadshot.io
 UI that makes it look good!
-This is for deadshot.io link in readme.md
+This is for deadshot.io link - https://deadshot.io/